joehour/ScratchCard/README.md

 It is easy to handle the scratch event(ScratchBegan, ScratchMoved, and ScratchEnded).

+You can get the Scratch Position in the ScratchCard.

 Please set the ScratchUIViewDelegate in your code.

 * Sample: